Assassin's Creed Shadows

 When is the Assassin's Creed Shadows release date?

 The Assassin's Creed Shadows release date is March 20, 2025.
-Ubisoft announced its most recent delay at the beginning of the year, in January, as part of a "strategic update" to give developers another month to "focus on gameplay quality and engaging day-one experiences".
+Ubisoft announced its final delay in January 2025 as part of a "strategic update" to give developers another month to "focus on gameplay quality and engaging day-one experiences".

 It was previously scheduled for November 2024 but Ubisoft announced its first delay in September, pushing the game into February 2025 against other heavy-hitters like Avowed, Civilization 7, and Monster Hunter Wilds.